 Words of Comfort for Miscarriage

-If you are not a person who knows what to say to offer comfort, as many people find themselves in these situations, you can offer words written by other people that can help and lend a hand in these devastating times.
+If you are not a person who knows what to say to comfort others, as many people find themselves in these situations, there are words given by other people that can help and lend a hand in these devastating times.

 Miscarriage Quotes